twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ## Data processing pipelines in R

-The pipes were also a very popular pattern in statistical [programming language R], where they were first available through an external library that exposed the `%>%` operator, which in R 4.0.0 was included in the core language as `|>`.
+The pipes were also a very popular pattern in statistical [programming language R], where it was first available through an external library that exposed the `%>%` operator, but due to its heavy usage in the R community, in R 4.0.0 it was included in the core language as `|>`.
 For example, to calculate per-group averages an R user could use the following code

 ```r
 library(dplyr)